What is Moove?

 Mubadala

-Mubadala is a global investment company based in Abu Dhabi, United Arab Emirates, with a mandate to create sustainable financial returns and further the company's shareholder objective of a globally integrated and diversified economy.
+Mubadala is a global investment company based in Abu Dhabi, mandated to create sustainable financial returns through a diversified and globally integrated economy.

 Uber